Bucket List: What It Feels Like To Go Wing Walking

 From my personal journal.

-It’s a good thing we’ll slow down to 60 mph before I have to climb out.
+Good thing we plan to slow down to 60 mph before I have to climb out.
 I wonder what that will feel like.
 I have no idea.
 Lovely blue skies today.
-The plane tilts to the left and then quickly to the right.
-I forget for a second that this was the signal for me to start the climb.
-Did time just speed ahead or did we climb over 1000 ft in just a minute?
-It doesn’t matter.
-The weather’s good today.
-It’s time to climb onto the wing of this plane.”
+The plane suddenly tilts to the left and then to the right.

 The Art Of Wing Walking